 Today’s post, I will admit, is wishful thinking on my part.
 I am researching plants that attract hummingbirds to the garden.
 So far, my efforts in attracting these flighty little birds have been epic failures.
-I need advice from you expert gardeners on this topic.
+Because of that, I need advice from you expert gardeners on this topic.

 I purchased a hummingbird tube late last summer along with the liquid nectar mixture.
 I confidently hung it on a stake near in a garden where there is a nice variety of flowers.
-No hummingbirds stopped by to partake.
-It turned rancid.
-I dumped it out and tried again.
+But no hummingbirds stopped by to partake.
+As a result, it turned rancid.
+So I dumped it out and tried again.

 In October, Hurricane Matthew blew through my area.
 In securing all the yard ornaments, I had forgotten to put the feeder away.
 It was smashed to pieces as the full force of Matthew hit Bertie County.
 As many of my neighbors flooded and lost their homes, my broken hummingbird feeder was forgotten.

 “Maybe next spring,” I had thought to myself.
 But spring has come and it’s now June and 90 degrees outside.